mitliagkas/mitliagkas.github.io/dl-theory-class-2020.md

 ---
 layout: default
 title: DL Theory class
+menu: main
-permalink: /ift6085-dl-theory-class-2019/
+permalink: /ift6085-dl-theory-class-2020/
 ---

-(Winter 2019) IFT 6085: Theoretical principles for deep learning
+IFT 6085: Theoretical principles for deep learning
 =========

-**This is an old version of the class.
-For the 2020 class check [here](/ift6085-dl-theory-class-2020/).**

-**Class discussion group:** please [sign up](https://groups.google.com/forum/#!forum/ift6085-hiver-2019-theoretical-principles-for-deep-learning) to receive announcements and participate in discussion.
+**Warning: The Winter 2020 version of the class is going to be more demanding than previous years.
+For example, the introductory "crash courses" are going to be compressed significantly (roughly from 5 weeks last year down to 2 weeks this year).
+You will be expected to either already know this material or get up-to-speed with it in the first couple of weeks.**

 Description
 -----